 When you plan your first trip to London, your first thought is probably of excitement, followed by a slight sense of panic upon realizing just how much there is to see there.
 Choosing what to see in London as a first-time visitor can be tough, but that’s why I’m here ;)

-Before you start planning, there are a couple things to keep in mind:
+Before you start planning what to see on your first visit to London, there are a couple things to keep in mind:

 One of the most iconic landmarks of London (and the UK for that matter), Big Ben is what people call that beautiful clock tower at the Houses of Parliament.
 Unbeknownst to most, however, is that Big Ben is actually the name of the bell in the clock tower, which is actually called Elizabeth Tower.
 Whatever you decide to call it, Big Ben is a great first starting point in London.